-To ensure her skin tone doesn’t lead ExamSoft remote test monitoring software to raise red flags, Caton will keep a light shining directly on her face throughout the two-day process, a tactic she picked up from fellow law school graduates with dark skin.
+To ensure her skin tone doesn’t lead ExamSoft’s remote test monitoring software to raise red flags, Caton will keep a light shining directly on her face throughout the two-day process, a tactic she picked up from fellow law school graduates with dark skin.

-“If someone has to shine a light in their face, they’re probably going to get a headache, or if they have sensitivity to light or are susceptible to migraines or anything like that it’s going to affect their performance, and that’s something I’m really concerned about,” Caton said.
+“If someone has to shine a light in their face, they’re probably going to get a headache.
+Or if they have sensitivity to light or are susceptible to migraines or anything like that, it’s going to affect their performance, and that’s something I’m really concerned about,” Caton said.

 To administer the test, ExamSoft will collect and store the biometric data of a generation of legal professionals.
 More than 30,000 law school graduates will participate, a National Conference of Bar Examiners (NCBE) spokesperson told VentureBeat.
 This appears to be the largest attempt to remotely administer state bar exams in U.S. history.

 Delays caused by COVID-19 mean job offers previously extended to law school graduates may already have passed their intended start dates.
-For Caton and many others taking the test next week, a job offer may hang in the balance.
+For Caton and many others taking the test next week, a job may hang in the balance.

 Security is also in question: On July 27, remote proctoring software company ProctorU was hacked, a data breach that exposed the personally identifiable information of 400,000 people.
-A day later, a remote Michigan state bar exam administered by ExamSoft was hit with a DDOS attack.
+A day later, a remote Michigan state bar exam administered by ExamSoft was hit with a distributed-denial-of-service (DDOS) attack.
 Investigations into the reported ExamSoft attack are ongoing.